gv-prashanth/geeksforgeeks/README.md

 # geeksforgeeks
-Solutions to problems from geeks for geeks available <a href="https://practice.geeksforgeeks.org/explore"> Here </a>
+Solutions to problems from geeks for geeks available at https://practice.geeksforgeeks.org/explore"